punepratiksha/PCOS-Health-Assistant/README.md

 A smart, AI-powered Android application that predicts **Polycystic Ovary Syndrome (PCOS)** based on health inputs and symptoms.
 The app is backed by a machine learning model and provides personalized treatment recommendations to raise awareness and assist in early diagnosis.

+## ❓ Problem & Solution

+🩸 **Problem:** Millions of women suffer from PCOS without early diagnosis due to low awareness and limited access to healthcare, especially in rural areas.
+🌈 **Solution:** Swasthya Sakhi – a smart, accessible mobile assistant that uses AI to identify early signs of PCOS and guide users with helpful medical insights and lifestyle suggestions.

+---

 ## 🚀 Features

 - 🤖 **PCOS Prediction** using trained ML model